SQL Data Warehouse capacity limits

 By default, SQL Data Warehouse can execute a maximum of 32 concurrent queries and queues remaining queries.

-The concurrency level may decrease when users are assigned to a higher resource class or when SQL Data Warehouse is configured with low DWU.
+The number of concurrent queries can decrease when users are assigned to higher resource classes or when SQL Data Warehouse has a lower data warehouse unit setting.
 Some queries, like DMV queries, are always allowed to run.

 |Table||Max size||60 TB compressed on disk|